eventbrite/eventbrite.php/OAUTH2-README.md

 Add your authentication tokens and logout url to make this example work:

     $strings = Eventbrite::loginWidget(array('app_key'=>'YOUR_API_KEY',
                                              'client_secret'=>'YOUR_CLIENT_SECRET',
                                              'logout_link'=>'YOUR_LOGOUT_URL' ),
                                        $get_access_token,
                                        $save_access_token,
                                        $delete_access_token,
-                                       "disabled"); // leave this HTML
+                                       "disabled"); // leave this parameter out for an HTML response.

 ### 6. Render your template or view: ###
 If you would like to use the HTML template from our example, you can remove the "disabled" flag from the loginWidget call, or pass the resulting strings to our `Eventbrite::widgetHTML()` function, like this:

     $widget_html = Eventbrite::widgetHTML($strings);

-You can also supply your own templating callback function to loginWidget, or simply pass the returned strings directly into your own templating system.
+You can also supply your own templating callback function to `Eventbrite::loginWidget`, or simply pass the returned strings directly into your own templating system.

 For more detail on our available OAuth2.0 integration functions - see the docs below, or [reach out to the Eventbrite team with questions](http://developer.eventbrite.com/contact-us/)